 WHAT IS MY TIME COMMITMENT?

 We begin practicing “officially” right after winter break, but team members are encouraged to locate pieces before then.
-You will need to practice an average of thirty minutes EACH WEEK.
+You will need to practice only 30 minutes a week.
 These are individually scheduled, and so students can also be involved in sports, the spring play, or other activities and still do speech.
 Meets are generally held on Saturdays from late January through March.

 WHAT ARE THE CATEGORIES LIKE?